starenka/mailjetv3/README.md

 First, make sure you have an API key, and an API secret.
 Once you got them, save them in your environment:

+### API documentation

+Find out more about the Mailjet API: http://dev.mailjet.com/

 ```
 export MJ_APIKEY_PUBLIC='your api key'
 export MJ_APIKEY_PRIVATE='your api secret'